 INVOICE NUMBER MONTH

 Name of Agency:

 Grant Name/Project:

-Bill to: Orange County Housing and Community Development Division Attn.
-Manager 525 E. South Street Orlando, FL 32801
+Bill to: Orange County Housing Attn.
+Manager 525 E. South Street Orlando, FL 32801 and Community Development Division

-AMOUNT BILLED
+DES SCRIPTION AMOUNT BILLED

+TOTAL

-By signing this report, I certify to the best of my knowledge and belief that the report is true, complete, and accurate, and the expenditures, disbursements and cash receipts are for the purposes and objectives set forth in the terms and conditions of the Federal award.
-I am aware that any false, fictitious, or fraudulent information, or omission of any material fact, may subject me to criminal, civil, or administrative penalties for fraud, false statements, false claims or otherwise.
+and accurate, and the set forth in the term fraudulent information e expenditures, disbursements and conditions of the con, or omission of any my knowledge and belief that the report is true, completents and cash receipts are for the purposes and objective.
+Federal award.
+I am aware that any false, fictitious, material fact, may subject me to criminal, civil, ents, false claims or otherwise.

-Signature of Preparer: Date:
+Signature of Preparer : Date:

 Title:

-Authorized Signature: Date:

-Title:
+:

+Title